nplresearch/higher_order_LRG/README.md

   - ``scomplex.py``: functions to work with simplicial complexes, generate them and compute their cross-order Laplacians.
 - ``Notebooks``: jupyter notebooks for reproducing the paper's figures.
 - ``Data``: datasets and pre-computed entropic susceptibility curves.

+The code was tested for Python 3.11 and the dependencies specified in [requirements.txt](requirements.txt).